matjazt/NotificationServer/README.md

 ﻿# NotificationServer

 [**NotificationServer**](https://github.com/matjazt/NotificationServer) is a demonstration project showcasing the integration of a C# application with [SvcWatchDog](https://github.com/matjazt/SvcWatchDog).
-It functions as an independent REST service, offering a method to display message box notifications to all logged-in users
+It functions as an independent REST service, offering a method to display message box notifications to all logged-in users.

 ## Challenge